 2) Incredible patience

-It’s this trait that has brought so much happiness into my life.
-Patience, which is an essential quality in nursing, is also a cornerstone of a joyful and content marriage.
+It’s this trait that brings so much happiness into a marriage.
+Patience, which is an essential quality in nursing, is also a cornerstone of a joyful and content relationship.
+And that’s the second reason why the happiest men often end up marrying a nurse.

 3) Medical knowledge